 Hey all, and welcome to my April 2020 income and traffic report!
-I started my blog in November 2018 (it sounds so long ago now) and having been keeping track of everything since the beginning (check out the other income and traffic reports in my reports section).
+I started my blog in November 2018 (it sounds so long ago now) and have been keeping track of everything since the beginning (check out the other income and traffic reports in my reports section).

 This month kinda sucked, what with everything going on in the world, my motivation was at an all-time low (I mean, I didn’t get around to writing this report until the end of JUNE for goodness sake).